Stranger6667/css-inline/README.md

 ## Standards support & restrictions

-`css-inline` is built on top of [kuchiki](https://crates.io/crates/kuchiki) and [cssparser](https://crates.io/crates/cssparser) and relies on their behavior for HTML / CSS parsing and serialization.
+`css-inline` is built on top of [cssparser](https://crates.io/crates/cssparser) and relies on its behavior for CSS parsing.
 Notably:

 - Only HTML 5, XHTML is not supported;